 - How to Achieve Excellence in Test Case Documentation

 What is a Test Case and How to Write Test Cases?

 Writing effective cases is a skill.
-And you can learn it from experience and knowledge of the application under test.
+You can learn it from the experience and knowledge of the application under test.

 For basic instructions on how to write tests, please check the following video:

 The above resources should give us the basics of the test writing process.

 Levels of Test writing process:

 - Level 1: In this level, you will write the basic cases from the available specification and user documentation.